voxpupuli/puppet-zabbix/README.md

 *	Not specified as required but for working correctly, the epel repository should be available for the 'fping'|'fping6' packages.
 *	Make sure you have sudo installed and configured with: !requiretty.
+*   Make sure that selinux is permissive or disabled.